-The Grauer's gorillas are estimated to number 5,000 or perhaps even fewer individuals..
-Some new populations have been identified recently, though not enough to change their endangered status.
-They live at a variety of altitudes, not only in lowlands, but not as high up as the mountain gorillas.
-Due to years of political instability, agricultural expansion, mining, poor economic conditions and other factors, conservation in the area has become critical and the Fossey Fund has committed to helping provide long-term solutions.
+Grauer's gorillas, which were formerly called "eastern lowland gorillas," live at a variety of altitudes, not only in lowlands, but not as high up as the mountain gorillas.
+Due to years of political instability, agricultural expansion, mining, poor economic conditions and other factors, conservation in the area has become critical and the Fossey Fund has committed to help provide long-term solutions.

-Unlike mountain gorillas, which have been studied in Rwanda at our Karisoke Research Center for more than four decades, little is known about Grauer’s gorillas because there are few habituated groups that researchers can observe.
-The Fossey Fund has been building a Grauer’s gorilla research program in the Congo that will allow us not only to assess the numbers and stability of the current population in the region, but also to study and protect them.
-This program operates mainly in UGADEC member territory and many of the trackers and team leaders we employ are drawn from the reserves.
+Unlike mountain gorillas, which have been studied in Rwanda at our Karisoke Research Center for nearly five decades, much less is known about Grauer’s gorillas.
+The Fossey Fund 's Grauer’s Gorilla Research and Conservation Program in the Congo enables us not only to assess the numbers and stability of the current population in the region, but also to study and protect them.

 Protecting Grauer's gorillas